Mpox (Monkeypox)

 Mpox Vaccination and Prevention

-2. Prevention: In addition to vaccination, Mpox prevention habits that can lower the risk of infection include:
+2. Prevention: In addition to vaccination, mpox prevention habits that can lower the risk of infection include:

 • Avoiding close contact with people who have a rash that looks like Mpox